 My name, I understood, would never be known in the history of the place.
 It would be Goff, not a slight, disfigured black man, who would forever be celebrated as the father of Ocean House.
 When I allowed myself to truly think of it, a tightness rose behind my eyes.
 Goff was not a bad man—he did not like to take credit for my discoveries in principle, but I understood he was getting older, and that the desire to make a late sensation burned deep in him.
 And I understood too the greater conundrum—for how could I, a Negro eighteen years old, with no formal scientific training, approach the committee on my own, or even be seen as an equal in the enterprise?
 (253)

-The social commentary is strong in Washington Black, but the surface level is dry.
+The social commentary is strong in Washington Black, but the story is weak.
 As Wash travels the world to find Titch (and other things), he seems to teleport from place to place.
 There are tedious, non-revealing conversations stretched to fill entire chapters, but onerous journeys are inexplicably footnotes.
 There’s something off in the proportions of this book.

 The exact moment I checked out was when, at the end of one chapter, Wash reads that someone is going to be hanged the following day.
 By his reaction, it’s someone he knows, but the reader isn’t told the name.
 There’s an ENTIRE CHAPTER with him going about his day and talking with others before he attends the hanging and the reader learns who’s on the scaffold.

 To be honest, I’ve never been the biggest fan of first-person narrators because of things like this.
-So many authors can’t help themselves: The character just found out a Thing, but I don’t want the reader to know it yet—how to increase the suspense?
-In theory, if the reader is invested in the character and the moment is well-described, the character and reader should both feel an emotional jolt at learning the Thing.
+So many authors can’t help themselves: The character just learned Something Big, but I don’t want the reader to know it yet—how can I build suspense?
+In theory, if the reader is invested in the character, they’ll feel an emotional jolt alongside the character when the Something Big is revealed.
 Isn’t this a large point of first-person narration in the first place—to make the reader seriously imagine the perspective, experience, and emotions of the narrator?
 Why block the reader in this way?

 Overall: 4.2 (out of 5).
 The strong focus and sharp characters of the first third are gradually replaced by a meandering plot and progressively less-interesting characters.
 I understand that Titch’s disappearance has an impact on Wash, but I disliked how the Search for Titch overwhelmed the back half of the novel.
 Is this intentionally meta?
 Can Wash not be the center of his story in much the same way he can’t put his name on Ocean House?